AAFC-BICoE/biocluster-playbook/README.md

 ## Options for Running the Playbook

-**Note**: For the frontend node to have SSH access to the compute nodes, the latter will have to first be restarted.
+**Note**: For the frontend node to have SSH access to the compute nodes, which is required to set the slots properly, the compute nodes will first have to be restarted.

 ### Normal Mode